rubensitbon/sync-async-defer-dojo/README.md

 ## Result

 "A good strategy is to use async when possible, and then defer when async isn’t an option."
-Digital OCean
+Digital Ocean

+Link to the sandbox : https://codesandbox.io/s/sync-async-defer-dojo-t2q8z

 |                                | With 3 sync tags | With 3 async tags | With 3 defer tags |
 | ------------------------------ | ---------------- | ----------------- | ----------------- |